-Start by making a list of the changes in your child’s behaviour — the ones that are making you suspicious.
+Start by making a list of the changes in your child’s behavior — the ones that are making you suspicious.
 When did you first notice these changes?
 Do they seem to be getting more obvious?
 Provide some examples if you can.
-How is this more recent behaviour different from the kid’s usual behaviour in the past?
+How is this more recent behavior different from the kid’s usual behavior in the past?

-It’s sometimes helpful to set yourself the task of simply observing and recording your child’s behaviour for a month or two, particularly anything that causes you concern.
+It’s sometimes helpful to set yourself the task of simply observing and recording your child’s behavior for a month or two, particularly anything that causes you concern.

-All this information can be shared later with a counsellor or other professional — it’ll make his/her job that much simpler.
+All this information can be shared later with a counselor or other professional — it’ll make his/her job that much simpler.

 Confronting a child about drug use

 Most parents will already made at least one attempt to discuss the issue with the youth.
 What was the response?
 Some possibles: